Masashi-Lateolabrax/ICAP/scheme/pushing_food_with_pheromone/Note.md

 | Elite      | 25    |

 - Randomize the initial robot directions in each generation for the optimization
+- Randomize the food positions

 ## Changes

-- Use the potential evaluation function
-- Maximizing the evaluations
+- Randomize the food positions

 ## Date

-2024-10-07 19:15 (JST)
+2024-10-08 05:56 (JST)